 Ph.D. thesis title: Evaluation and improvement of the stoichiometric homeostasis model for understanding and predicting the structure and functioning of a low Arctic tundra plant community.

-Current status: Qian was awarded a two year Chinese Academy of Agricultural Sciences post-doctoral fellowship in October 2020 to work with Dr. Qiang You at the Institute of Agricultural Resources and Regional Planning, Chinese Academy of Agricultural Sciences, Beijing.
-She applied for a lecturer position at Beijing Forestry University in summer of 2023.
+Current status: Qian started a lecturer position at Beijing Forestry University in the Fall of 2023.
+Prior to that, she was awarded a two year Chinese Academy of Agricultural Sciences post-doctoral fellowship in October 2020 where she worked with Dr. Qiang Yu at the Institute of Agricultural Resources and Regional Planning, Chinese Academy of Agricultural Sciences, Beijing.

 Casper Christiansen